TheDrHax/Twitch-Utils/README.md

 The result is similar to "Mute song only (beta)" in YouTube Studio, but this script is much faster and can handle multiple time ranges at once.

+Note: Prebuilt binaries of Tensorflow require CPUs with AVX support.

 ### Example

 ```